 Costa Rica Birding Tours

-Our Costa Rica birding tours are a fantastic introduction to neotropical birding and give you the chance of seeing a vast array of dream birds!
-Sitting astride the ridge of mountains that divide central America in half gives this jungle paradise an amazing array of fantastic neotropical birds.
-During our Costa Rican birding tours, bird species change as we traverse the steaming Caribbean lowlands, the eastern slopes, the central valley (where Costa Rica’s capital, San José, is located), the sometimes-chilly highlands, the Pacific slope, and the western lowlands.
-From extinct and active volcanos over 4,000 meters (14,000 feet) to moist, tropical jungle on the Osa Peninsula, our Costa Rica birding tours look for such stunners as Resplendent Quetzal (one of earth’s most dazzling birds) and other trogons, Scarlet Macaw, Great Green Macaw, flocks of brightly colored tanagers, cotingas, toucans, hummingbirds, and many endemic and range-restricted species.
+Our Costa Rica birding tours are a fantastic introduction to Neotropical birding, offering the chance to see a vast array of dream birds!
+Sitting astride the ridge of mountains that divide Central America in half gives this jungle paradise an amazing array of fantastic neotropical birds.
+On our Costa Rican birding tours, bird species change as we move from the steaming Caribbean lowlands through the central valley, the cool highlands, the Pacific slope, and the western lowlands.
+From extinct and active volcanoes over 4,000 meters (14,000 feet) to moist, tropical jungle, our Costa Rica birding tours look for such stunners as Resplendent Quetzal (one of earth’s most dazzling birds) and other trogons, Scarlet MacawGreat Green Macaw, flocks of brightly colored tanagers, cotingas, toucans, hummingbirds, and many endemic and range-restricted species.
 While we look for birds we also stop to enjoy interesting mammals like Three- and Two-toed Sloths (Costa Rica is one of the easiest places to see sloths), a good number of primates including howler monkeys, a wide variety of colorful butterflies, and truly lovely scenery.

 Read More About Costa Rica